Soft Matter and Materials

 Research module 2 (360 hrs.)

-Admission Please apply at Johannes-Gutenberg-Universität, Mainz
+Admission requirements Please apply at Johannes-Gutenberg-Universität, Mainz

 Specific degree entrance requirements: